NicMcPhee/NFM_personal_UMM_homepage/README.markdown

 THE SOFTWARE IS PROVIDED ‘AS IS’, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Disclaimer

+If you were for some odd reason _deeply_ confused and thought I somehow spoke for the entirity of the University of Minnesota system, I don't.
+Or, more formally:

+> The views and opinions expressed in this page are strictly those of the page author.
+The contents of this page have not been reviewed or approved by the University of Minnesota.

 #### If you want to be awesome.
 - Proudly display the 'Powered by Octopress' credit in the footer.